-- Redevelopment of the campus with a mix of land uses will improve access, make the area safer for other modes of transportation and create an identity for southwest Denver. - Lack of access and safe connections between the site and to the neighborhoods.
-There is also a lack of access to mass transit options, especially to the Englewood Light RailTransit Station, which is located less than three miles southeast of the campus. - Concerns that new development will overshadow the existing buildings or lead to their demolition and that the historic character of the campus will be lost.
+- Redevelopment of the campus with a mix of land uses will improve access, make the area safer for other modes of transportation and create an identity for southwest Denver. - Lack of access and safe connections between the site and to the neighborhoods. - Concerns that new development will overshadow the existing buildings or lead to their demolition and that the historic character of the campus will be lost. - Concerns of involuntary displacement and gentrification due to campus redevelopment that will result in higher housing costs in adjacent neighborhoods.

-- Concerns of displacement and gentrification were voiced by residents who worry that redevelopment of the campus will result in higher housing costs in adjacent neighborhoods. - Residents agree that preserving the Cemetery, Administration Building and Chapel should be prioritized.
+- Preserving the Cemetery, Administration Building and Chapel should be prioritized.
 The community is also interested in maintaining the Pool and May Bonfils Stanton Theater as a performing arts center.
-They would also like to explore the preservation and adaptive use of Pancratia Hall, Machebeuf Hall and the Library. - A wide range of housing options should be included on the campus to attract a diverse group of residents from different backgrounds and income levels. - The need for local, neighborhood-serving businesses and retail options was repeated throughout the planning process.
-Often, residents are forced to shop in nearby commercial areas like Bear Valley Shopping Center and River Point in Sheridan, further accentuating the need for a personal vehicle. - Any future development should be integrated with the topography and take advantage of mountain views while maintaining the Ruby Hill Park view plane and restricting heights of new campus development to below the height of the Administration Building roofline.
+They also support the preservation and adaptive use of Pancratia Hall, Machebeuf Hall and the Library. - A wide range of housing options, unit types and affordability should be included on the campus to attract a diverse group of households from different backgrounds and income levels. - The need for local, neighborhood-serving businesses and retail options was repeated throughout the planning process.
+Often, residents are forced to shop in nearby commercial areas like Bear Valley Shopping Center and River Point in Sheridan, further accentuating the need for a personal vehicle. - Any future development should be integrated with the topography and take advantage of mountain views while maintaining the Ruby Hill Park View Plane and restricting maximum heights of new campus development to below the height of the Administration Building roofline.